The topography maps of the Pentacam®

 Tonn et al, Anterior Surface–Based Keratometry Compared With Scheimpflug Tomography–Based Total Corneal Astigmatism; Invest Ophthalmol Vis Sci.
 2015;56:291–298.
 DOI:10.1167/iovs.14-15659 Savini et al, An Analysis of the Factors Influencing the Residual Refractive Astigmatism After Cataract Surgery With Toric Intraocular lenses; Invest Ophthalmol Vis Sci.
 2015;56:827–835.
 DOI:10.1167/ iovs.14-15903

 6. Clinical example: Different axis orientations of the principal meridians of the anterior and posterior corneal surfaces.

-The following clinical example shows the effect that differences in topography between the anterior and posterior surface can have on the orientation of the principal meridians.
+The following clinical example shows the effect of differences in topography between the anterior and posterior surface on the orientation of the principal meridians.
 The following Pentacam® Four Maps Selectable Display shows the sagittal curvature maps of the anterior and posterior surfaces, the True Net Power Map and the Total Corneal Refractive Power Map.
 The red and blue lines show the points of minimum and maximum power on each of the rings.
 The lines are oriented towards the apex.
-In this way the extreme values make it possible to determine both the amount of astigmatism and the relevant angles.
+In this way, the extreme values make it possible to determine both the amount of astigmatism and the relevant angles.

 7. The Power Distribution Display (new)